Optimizing Implementation

 Through memo writing, research team members analyze the data generated from design probes and interviews to identify new determinants, to corroborate determinants discovered via rapid evidence assessment, and to describe the meaning and importance of determinants to end users.

-This method helps overcome the limitation of assessing stakeholder perceptions in a vacuum that can happen when only interview and observation data is considered.
+This method helps overcome the limitation of assessing collaborator perceptions in a vacuum that can happen when only interview and observation data is considered.

 Criticality: How a determinant affects or likely affects an implementation outcome.
 Some determinants are prerequisites for outcomes (e.g., awareness of the evidence-based intervention).
 The influence of other determinants on outcomes depends on their potency (e.g., strength of negative attitudes).